cmsodi/satdh/articles/launching-into-future-importance-spaceports/index.md

 | Spaceport America               | United States | Suborbital and orbital launches, commercial spaceflights     | Can launch SpaceShipTwo and LauncherOne        | Launch pad, hangar, mission control center                   | Payload integration, launch services          |

 </div>
-As the table shows, spaceports around the world vary in their missions, capabilities, and services.
+As the table shows, spaceports around the world vary in their missions, capabilities and services.
 Some of them are primarily focused on launching satellites, while others are geared towards crewed missions and resupply missions to the International Space Station.
 Additionally, there is a growing trend towards commercial facilities, with Spaceport America being an example of a facility that caters to suborbital and orbital launches for private companies.